 The SUBLOCADE REMS program puts patient safety first

 Because of the risk of serious harm or death that could result from intravenous self-administration, SUBLOCADE is only available through a restricted program called the SUBLOCADE Risk Evaluation and Mitigation Strategy (REMS) Program.
 Only providers who are enrolled in the REMS program can prescribe and administer SUBLOCADE.1

-- *The INSUPPORT® Copay Assistance Program is valid ONLY for patients with private insurance who are prescribed SUBLOCADE for on-label use.
-Patients with government insurance are not eligible for the Copay Assistance Program, including, but not limited to, Medicare, Medicaid, Medigap, VA, DoD, TRICARE, CHAMPVA, or any other federally or state-funded government-assisted program.
+*The Insupport Copay Assistance Program is valid only for patients with private insurance who are prescribed SUBLOCADE for on‑label use.
+Patients with government insurance are not eligible for the Copay Assistance Program, including, but not limited to, Medicare, Medicaid, Medigap, VA, DoD, TRICARE, CHAMPVA, or any other federally or state‑funded government‑assisted program.
 Other restrictions apply.
-Subject to change.